litestar-org/polyfactory/README.md

 # Pydantic-Factories

-This library offers powerful mock data generation capabilities for [pydantic](https://github.com/samuelcolvin/pydantic) based models and `dataclasses`.
+This library offers powerful mock data generation capabilities for [pydantic](https://github.com/samuelcolvin/pydantic) based models, `dataclasses` and `TypeDict`s.
 It can also be used with other libraries that use pydantic as a foundation.

 Check out [the documentation 📚](https://starlite-api.github.io/pydantic-factories/).